christophhagen/Clairvoyant/README.md

 Now that the metrics are protected, they can be accessed by authorized entities.
 There are currently four main entry points.
 All requests are `POST` requests, and require authentication.
+**Note**: If the included clients are used, then the API is already correctly implemented and not important.

 #### `/list`